 Amended July 1, 2018 (to coincide with changes to the Family Law Rules regarding the filing of materials and confirmations for conferences and motions), May 1, 2016 and December 1, 2017

-This Practice Direction applies to family law proceedings in Central East Region, other than Child Protection cases under the Child and Family Services Act.
+This Practice Direction applies to family law proceedings in Central East Region, other than Child Protection cases under the Child, Youth and Family Services Act.
 It supersedes all previous Practice Directions concerning family proceedings in Central East Region, which are hereby revoked.
 All family proceedings throughout Central East Region are conducted in the Family Court Branch of the Superior Court of Justice and are governed by the Family Law Rules.
 Counsel and parties can generally expect to attend the following court events with a judge prior to trial: one case conference; one settlement conference; one trial scheduling conference; and one trial management conference.
 In exceptional cases, a judge may schedule additional conferences or combine some of these conferences into one event, as permitted by the Family Law Rules.
 If a judicial decision is required prior to trial, parties may also schedule a motion as permitted by rules 14(4) to (16).